Penang: Sports

 Setia SPICE is also one of the major venues in Penang for business events.

 Despite its small size, Penang has hosted regional and international sporting events, such as the 2001 SEA Games, 2013 Women's World Open Squash Championship and Asia's first Masters Games in 2018.
 The state represents itself with its own sports teams in the interstate Sukma Games.

 Penang is home to a variety of sports facilities.
 The Penang State Stadium in Seberang Perai is the state's main stadium, while the City Stadium in George Town is the home ground of Penang FC.
 Setia SPICE in George Town is another major sporting venue, consisting of an indoor arena and an aquatics centre.
 The city is also home to Malaysia's oldest equestrian centre – the Penang Turf Club, which was established in 1864.

 Major annual sporting events in Penang include the Penang International Dragon Boat Festival and the Penang Bridge International Marathon.
 The Penang International Dragon Boat Festival takes place every December and attracts participants from abroad.
 The Penang Bridge International Marathon, which features the iconic Penang Bridge as its route, has also gained international recognition, attracting about 20,000 participants from 61 countries in 2023.

 Notable people

-Penang is the birthplace of illustrious Malaysian and Singaporean personalities, professionals and politicians, including:
+Penang is the birthplace of Malaysian and Singaporean professionals and politicians, including: